Authentication

 Any "OpenID Connect" compatible token issuer that implements OpenID Connect Discovery is compatible with Weaviate.

 This document discusses how to configure Weaviate as the resource.
+For details on OIDC flows, token handling, and configuring a token issuer, see the OIDC configuration guide.

 More about OIDC